StructuralNeurobiologyLab/SyConn/README.md

 Acknowledgements
 ----------------
 We are especially grateful for the support by Winfried Denk who enabled this work in his department.
 We also want to thank Christian Guggenberger and his group at the MPCDF for cluster support and deepmind for providing egl extension code to handle multi-gpu rendering on the same machine.
 The original code snippet (under the Apache License 2.0) used for our project can be found [here](https://github.com/deepmind/dm_control/blob/30069ac11b60ee71acbd9159547d0bc334d63281/dm_control/_render/pyopengl/egl_ext.py).
-Thanks to Julia Kuhl (see http://somedonkey.com/ for more beautiful work) for designing and creating the logo and to Rangoli Saxena, Mariana Shumliakivska and Josef Mark for code contributions.
+Thanks to Julia Kuhl (see http://somedonkey.com/ for more beautiful work) for designing and creating the logo and to Rangoli Saxena, Mariana Shumliakivska, Josef Mark, Maria Kawula, Atul Mohite, Alexandra Rother and Martin Drawitsch and for code contributions.

 Publications